Main route: 14km (8.7 miles). 5 hours. For the whole outing, including trains, sights and meals, allow at least 9 hours.

 - Continue along Tankerton beach, passing The Royal (pub), the Sea View cafe, and JoJo's restaurant.

-- Just before the low headland, and before the skate park, turn inland on Brook Road, then turn left on Herne Bay Road for Chestfield and Swalecliff station
+- Just before the low headland jutting out into the sea, and before the skate park, turn inland on Brook Road, then turn left on Herne Bay Road for Chestfield and Swalecliff station

 - Follow the promenade in front of a caravan park, then in front of Studd Hill, towards a headland with Hampton's short pier.